 What it is: A set of playing cards to ‘play through’ energy chains in games of domino and speed.
 The set contains cards for every main energy carrier, including hydrogen.
 Every card displays a specific intensity to indicate the energy content of the carrier.

 How it works in lessons: Kids play different card games, e.g. domino or find the energy carrier, according to instructions and learn about the way energy carriers and exchangers are interconnected.

 Key data: 15 energy carrier cards; introducing and playing with the cards is for 1 hour.

-To help teachers discussing Fuel Cells and Hydrogen Technology with older pupils, FCHgo partners UMK and DTU developed a set of PowerPoint presentations.
+To help teachers discussing Fuel Cells and Hydrogen Technology with older pupils, FCHgo partners UMK and DTU developed a set of PowerPoint presentations and videos.
 They provide pupils with facts and background knowledge about climate change, alternative energies and introduce to electrochemistry taking the example of Volta’s pile.
 Also, different applications of fuel cells and hydrogen, e.g. in mobility, are highlighted.
-By covering social, ecological and technical aspects of the energy transition, the presentations foster comprehensive understanding of the issue and prepare pupils for exploring energy science and technologies themselves.
+By covering social, ecological and technical aspects of the energy transition, the materials foster comprehensive understanding of the issue and prepare pupils for exploring energy science and technologies themselves.

 Overview of PowerPoint presentations and complementary lesson guides

 1) Climate change: why it is urgent to stop burning carbon and hydrocarbons